Best Sous Vide

 |Specs||Precision Cooker...||Precision Cooker...||Breville Joule 1100W||VPCOK Sous Vide...||Thermal Immersion...|

 |Clamp/Mounts||Adjustable and removeable screw clamp||Fixed screw clamp||Clip and magnet base||Removeable fixed plastic clip||Fixed spring clamp|

 Anova Culinary Precision Cooker AN500-US00

-If you are ready to start cooking sous vide and want the very best, it's hard to go wrong with the Anova Culinary Precision Cooker AN500-US00.
-This machine is one of our all-time favorites, offering an impressive level of circulation and performing exceptionally well in our temperature accuracy tests.
+If you are ready to start cooking sous vide and want the very best, the Anova Culinary Precision Cooker AN500-US00 is our top recommendation.
+This machine is one of our all-time favorites, offering impressive circulation and performing exceptionally high in our temperature accuracy tests.
 It has an intuitive interface right on the machine and a companion smartphone app to set the temperature and time.
 It's very easy to use and delivered excellent results in our temperature accuracy test.

 Unfortunately, the Anova Culinary Precision Cooker AN500-US00 isn't the quickest to heat water, taking close to an hour in our test to get cold tap water up to cooking temperature.
-It also had a little bit more of a fluctuating temperature than we would have liked.
-Despite that, the Anova Culinary Precision Cooker AN500-US00 is by far our favorite sous vide machine and our top recommendation for anyone who wants a superior sous vide machine.
+Its temperature also fluctuated a bit more than we would have liked.
+Despite that, the Anova Culinary Precision Cooker AN500-US00 is by far our favorite sous vide machine and our top recommendation for anyone who wants a top of the line tool.

 Read review: Anova AN500-US00

 Compact with Great Temperature Stability